-There’s no shortcut in legally applying for a driver’s license in the Philippines.
+There’s no shortcut to legally applying for a driver’s license in the Philippines.
 Just like other government transactions, expect long queues, slow service, and lots of frustrating situations.
-You’ll have to devote a whole day for your driver’s license application, even if it means taking a leave of absence from work.
+You’ll have to devote a whole day to your driver’s license application, even if it means taking a leave of absence from work.

 A medical certificate is one of the driver’s license requirements, so you can’t skip taking a medical examination.
-In the past, applicants need to take a medical exam in any of LTO-accredited clinics or government hospitals near the LTO office during the day of license application.
-Sometimes, these facilities are unavailable or closed.
+In the past, applicants needed to take a medical exam at any of the LTO-accredited clinics or government hospitals near the LTO office on the day of license application.
+Sometimes, these facilities were unavailable or closed.

 Good thing, LTO now accepts medical certificates issued by any licensed and practicing physician, making it possible to get a driver’s license faster.

-To speed things up, take a medical exam at least one day up to 15 days before applying for a license.
-LTO accepts medical certificates issued within 15 days prior to driver’s license application.
+To speed things up, take a medical exam at least one day up to 60 days before applying for a license.
+LTO accepts medical certificates issued within 60 days prior to a driver’s license application.
 You can download a copy of the medical certificate from the LTO website.

 Be sure that your medical certificate has the following information: